Pakistan Spring 2026: Why Islamabad Is Suddenly the 'Geneva of the East'

 What's different about Islamabad right now?
 It's hosting the US–Iran talks.
 Expect visible diplomatic security, international press in the Blue Area, and fully-booked top-tier hotels — but also an unusually international, buzzy atmosphere.

 Where should you actually go?
-Islamabad for the capital buzz, Hunza and Skardu for the spring mountains, Lahore for food and culture.
+Islamabad for the capital buzz, Rawalpindi and Murree for easy day trips, Hunza and Skardu for the spring mountains, Lahore for food and culture.
 Avoid Balochistan and the Afghan border regions per FCDO advice.

 Why Islamabad matters this spring (and why that matters to you)